 Step 4a.
 Determine what transportation providers are available for bus, shuttle, or vanpool service:

-Go to Transit Benefit Providers List for more information or consult your local county employer outreach staff for free assistance and support, as shown in Table 2.
+Go to Transit Benefit Providers List for more information or consult your local county employer outreach staff for free assistance and support, as shown in the Employer Assistance section.